supposedly/nutshell/README.md

 **Additionally:** If you have a Golly ruletable with its own `@ICONS` and do not wish to convert it to the Nutshell format manually, there is a tool `nutshell-ca icon convert <rulefile> <outdir>` that can do it for you.

+Multiple icon sizes can be indicated by repeating the `@ICONS` segment -- if you wish to do this, place your differently-sized icons under `@ICONS:7`, `@ICONS:15`, and `@ICONS:31` respectively.
+Note that the numbers are not checked, so one could totally place 15x15 icons under `@ICONS:7` -- they're just there to distinguish the multiple segments before coalescing them into a single `@ICONS` in the Golly table.